Ayushi40804/crisp/proxy_server/README.md

-# README.md

 # Python Proxy Server

 This project implements a simple proxy server that listens on port 8080 and forwards incoming requests to the appropriate destination, returning the responses to the clients.
+The server also allows modification of HTTP requests and responses before they are forwarded.

 ## Requirements

 - Python 3.x
-- Flask (or any other required libraries listed in `requirements.txt`)

 ## Installation